chadtopaz/computational-linear-algebra/activities/Activity-Interpolation.md

 modify your grid of *x* points for plotting so that they don’t extend past the range of the Chebyshev nodes.
 Try
 `x <- seq(from = min(xdata), to = max(xdata), length = 1000)` where
-`xdata` is your vector of x values for the chebyshev nodes.
+`xdata` is your vector of x values for the Chebyshev nodes.

 ### Problem 2 Solution